 * This is the Professional Version. *

 Evidence of dissection is found in 1 to 3% of all autopsies.
 Blacks, men, the elderly, and people with hypertension are especially at risk.
-Peak incidence occurs at age 50 to 65 or, for patients with congenital connective tissue disorders (eg, Marfan syndrome, Ehlers-Danlos syndrome), at age 20 to 40.
+Peak incidence occurs at age 50 to 65 in the general population and at age 20 to 40 for patients with congenital connective tissue disorders (eg, Marfan syndrome, Ehlers-Danlos syndrome).

 Aortic dissections are classified anatomically.